NIcolasp14/softeng-toll_interoperbility/README.md

 Same but with more details.

 **node_modules:**
-The code of the modules that we have downloaded.
+The code of the modules that I have downloaded.

 **models:**
-Implements the models (Passes.js, Stations.js, Vehicles.js) of the json NoSQL shema (can be found in doc) that we designed for the app.
+Implements the models (Passes.js, Stations.js, Vehicles.js) of the json NoSQL shema (can be found in doc) that I designed for the app.

 **MongoDB:**
 Contains connect-verify.js that verifies database's connection.